 Harold A. Frazier, II, MD, FACS, is Professor of Urology, and board-certified in Urology.
 He is Clinical Director of Urologic Oncology at the George Washington University Hospital, and head of the Prostate Cancer Program at The George Washington University School of Medicine & Health Sciences(SMHS).
 He is the co-founder of the Urologic Robotic surgery program at the George Washington University, a program that is the regional leader in this type of surgery.
 Dr Frazier performed the 3,000th robotic case done at the GW University Hospital In August 2012.
 Considered a pioneer in this technology, Dr Frazier has mentored and trained over 80 surgeons in the use of the daVinci Robot.

 Dr. Frazier was named to the 2012 US News & World Report "Top Doctors" list and was determined to be in the top 10% in his region in urology.
-Dr. Frazier was selected as a “Top Doctor” in Urology by the Washingtonian Magazine in 2008, 2010, and again in 2012.
-The Consumer Research Council of America has named Dr. Frazier one of “America's Top Physicians in Urology” for five years, and the Washington Checkbook Magazine recognized him as a Top Urologist in 2007.
-The Urology residents SMHS have honored Dr. Frazier three different times with their annual Departmental Teaching Excellence Award and he continues to serve an integral part in the training of medical students and residents at SMHS.
+Dr. Frazier was selected as a “Top Doctor” in Urology by the Washingtonian Magazine in 2008, 2010, 2012 and again in 2014.
+The Consumer Research Council of America has named Dr. Frazier one of “America's Top Physicians in Urology” for five years, and the Washington Checkbook Magazine has recognized him as a Top Urologist.
+The Urology residents at the SMHS have honored Dr. Frazier three different times with their annual Departmental Teaching Excellence Award and he continues to serve an integral part in the training of medical students and residents at SMHS.

 Dr. Frazier previously served as chief of Urology with the Mid-Atlantic Permanente Medical Group, residency program director and assistant chairman of Urology at the National Naval Medical Center in Bethesda, and associate professor of Surgery with The Uniformed Services University of the Health Sciences.
 While serving in the US Navy, he also worked at the Walter Reed Army Medical Center, and served as a urologic consultant to the White House Medical Office, and the Congressional Medical Office.